 Install USB Disk Storage Format Tool on your computer.
 Next, create a USB flash drive that has a boot sector.
 Insert the blank USB flash drive and run HP USB Disk Storage Format Tool.

-To reformat computer using USB flash drive, download Windows 98 MS-DOS system files OR this link.
+To reformat the computer using a USB flash drive, download Windows 98 MS-DOS system files OR this link.
 It is totally free for download.

 After downloading, extract the zipped file into a folder that you can easily explore.